titan2903/todoapp-refactory/README.md

 ## DB Diagram

-this is the database schema between the users and todos tables:
+This is the database schema between the users and todos tables, Relational database is One To Many:

 - [dbdiagram] - <= CLICK dbdiagram